insooth/insooth.github.io/basic-dependent-typing.md

 # Basic dependent typing

-Using fundamental types to do "simple things simple" fits very well in the most of cases .
+Using fundamental types to do "simple things simple" fits very well in the most of cases.
 Unfortunately, if we assume that our application uses only a subset of values carried by given fundamental type, we are likely to get warning from the compiler.
 We shall take that warning seriously.

 Cosider following code: